 Please Note: The free Panorama Route excursion is not available on the first and last day of the safari, due to the long travelling distances and time constraints.

-Stay in en-suite chalets fitted with beds, linen, towels and soap.
-These air-conditioned chalets feature a small fridge and mosquito netting on the doors and windows.
+Stay in en-suite bungalows fitted with beds, linen, towels and soap.
+These air-conditioned chalets feature patios with uncovered braai (barbecue) areas and sheltered sitting areas.
+Each bungalow has a kitchenette with a small fridge, stove and kettle.
+The en-suite facilities include a shower, toilet and basin.

 South Africa's flagship national park, Kruger National Park is world-renowned for its superb game viewing and is one of Africa's largest and best game reserves.
 Kruger National Park is home to an unsurpassed diversity of African wildlife (including the Big Five) and is considered a world leader in advanced environmental policies and management techniques.